PredictionIO/Programmers-Guide-to-Machine-Intelligence-with-PredictionIO/chapter2.md

 >####Take a moment and decide
 > Take a look at the above tables and see if that is true.

-It is the case that if we know how customers rating artists (*R*) and how well customers like country and PBR&B music (*P*) we can figure out the country and PBR&B influences of the artists (*Q*).
+It is the case that if we know how customers rated artists (*R*) and how well customers like country and PBR&B music (*P*) we can figure out the country and PBR&B influences of the artists (*Q*).

-You may be wondering what this has to do with the topic we started this chapter with, namely the ALS algorithm.
-In the previous chapter when we built our recommender we didn't specify any features.
+You may be wondering what this has to do with the topic we started this chapter with, namely the ALS algorithm, since in the previous chapter when we built our recommender we didn't specify any features.

 ### Matrix Factorization
 For matrix factorization we don't tell the algorithm a preset list of features (female vocal, country, PBR&B, etc.).
 Instead we give the algorithm a chart (matrix) like the following: